nf-osi/nf-metadata-dictionary/tests/README.md

 ##### Test fixtures

 To test submission we need:
-- valid manifest(s)  -- these are reused from the VALIDATION fixtures.
+- valid manifest(s)  -- these are reused from VALIDATION fixtures.
-- a `config.json` that tells which dev/playground project to use, etc.
+- a `config.json` to specify Synapse test project and paths to validation fixtures

 ### General Testing TODO Ideas and Other Tips